 Among February 15 transactions affecting former and future Yankee players (including almost-Yankees) are the Red Sox signing of former Bomber draft pick Carl Everett in 2001; Jeremy Giambi joining brother Jason Giambi in Oakland on that same day; the Reds waiving their no-facial-hair policy for newly acquired Greg Vaughn in 1999; and the Padres’ swap of Gaylord Perry to the Rangers for Willie Montanez in 1980.

 It is truly unfortunate when politics trump sports.
 In the last 40-plus years, the only evidence that Cuba is home to some of the best ballplayers is seen when a player defects.
 When Cuba swept all six of their games to take the Caribbean Series on February 15, 1960, it was their fifth straight Series win.
 The Dominican Republic joins Puerto Rico, Mexico, and Venezuela in the Series these days, but Cuba showed that they belong in the 2006 World Baseball Classic.
-Thankfully, Cuba was added back into the (now five-team) roster in 2014, when they won it all, and in 2015.
+Thankfully, Cuba was added back into the (now six-team, with the addition of Panama in 2019) roster in 2014, when they won it all, and in 2015.

 The rule stating that a baserunner passing the runner before him on the base paths is out was first passed on February 15, 1910.

 A sad episode for Red Sox fans had its worst day on February 15, 1957, when a Beantown newspaper, claiming that Ted Williams had never paid a $5,000 fine assessed against him for having spat at the crowd, referred to Williams mockingly as “The Splendid Spitter.”